 11. Initiatives promoting respect and responsibility

 Warakirri students come from backgrounds of social disadvantage and they and their families are generally the recipients of public largesse.

-In 2018 the school introduced two new programs to empower the students to make a contribution to their community.
+In 2019 the school facilitated several programs to empower the students to make a contribution to their community.